-Critical eCOA device requirements The display screen is large enough to display entire question and answers, to avoid possible scrolling bias.
+The display screen is large enough to display entire question and answers, to avoid possible scrolling bias.
 The screen is bright and clear with legible text, numbers, buttons and scales.
 The exact device selected will be available and supported throughout trial duration, in order to avoid mid-study delays with cognitive debriefs.
 If the exact device selected is not available through study end, the replacement device must operate in the same manner.
 The screen is large enough in height and width to accommodate translations, especially of voluminous languages such as German.
 The device has sufficient memory to host all diaries and questionnaires required of protocol.
-The device performs on-device calculations (without requiring server connection) for eligibility determinations, safety calculations, etc. The device is sturdy, able to withstand regular use in a clinic and by a patient without damage.
-The device battery will sufficiently power one full day, and comes with a convenient charger pack.
-The device vendor provides operational metrics and best practices gleaned from similar trials, at no cost.
+The device performs on-device calculations (without requiring server connection) for eligibility determinations, safety calculations, etc. Critical eCOA device requirements The device is sturdy, able to withstand regular use in a clinic and by a patient without damage.
+The device battery has sufficient power for one full day and comes with a convenient charger pack.
+The device vendor provides operational metrics and best practices gleaned from similar trials, at no costs.
 The device is able to transmit data via 3, 4, 5G, Wifi and analog networks.
 The device can be used "offline" so patients and sites can enter and store data at any time regardless of network availability.
-The device is secure with no ability to tamper or change the data stored on the device or the application itself. $ Device \ can \ be \ used \ for \ more \ than \ one \ patient \ in \ a \ trial - e.g. \ a \ patient \ completes \ the \ trial, \ same \ device \ can \ be \ used \ by \ another \ patient. $ Options that improve study power Wireless integration with medical devices, such as PEF meters, glucometers and activity meters, to collect objective data in addition to PRO.
+The device is secure with no ability to tamper or change the data stored on the device or the application itself.
+Device can be used for more than one patient in a trial-e.g., a patient completes the trial, same device can be used by another patient.

+Wireless integration with medical devices, such as PEF meters, glucometers and activity meters, to collect objective data in addition to PRO.
 The device clock automatically adjusts to changes in time zones, to accommodate patient travels.
-Mid-study changes are managed electronically, without having to exchange devices.
+Options that improve study power Mid-study changes are managed electronically, without having to exchange devices.
 The device can trigger email alerts to clinicians for safety concerns, based on data input and on-device calculations.
 The device can trigger email or text alerts to patients for reminders of diary entry and/or medication.
-Critical requirements for integrated medical devices Patient privacies are protected.
-Data are eSource.
-Data are attributable, contemporaneous, original, accurate, complete, consistent, enduring and available.
+Patient privacies are protected.
+Critical requirements for Data are eSourced. integrated medical devices Data are attributable, contemporaneous, original, accurate, complete, consistent, enduring and available.
 Device data are sufficiently sensitive for clinical trial use.